-E. Debt Coverage Ratio
+D. Debt Coverage Ratio

-- 1. The "Debt coverage ratio" (DCR) is one of several key financial metrics the FHLB reviews when assessing the feasibility of projects with "Hard debt."
+The "Debt coverage ratio" (DCR) is one of several key financial metrics the FHLB reviews when assessing the feasibility of projects with "Hard debt."
 The DCR is used to help the FHLB determine whether it is more likely than not that the project will remain viable during its lifecycle.
-As such, the FHLB generally requires a project's DCR to remain between 1.00 and 1.50 through Year 15. - Note: Exceptions to this requirement may be made solely at the FHLB's discretion, and conformance with this requirement should not be considered a safe harbor.
-FHLB will generally take into account the requirements of funding sources such as USDA and HUD when assessing this guideline. - 2.
-For projects with no "Hard debt," total operating expenses plus "Replacement reserves" should be equal to or greater than 75 percent of "Net income" in the first full year of operations.
+As such, the FHLB generally requires a project's DCR to remain above 1.00 through Year 15.

+Note: Exceptions to this requirement may be made solely at the FHLB's discretion, and conformance with this requirement should not be considered a safe harbor.
+FHLB will generally take into account the requirements of funding sources such as USDA and HUD when assessing this guideline.

-F. Utilities
+E. Utilities

 - 1. If the project will receive a utility allowance for the payment of utilities, utility costs should be included in the Operating Expenses of the AHP Operating Budget on the Utilities for Apartments line item.
 Otherwise, utilities should not be included in the Operating Expenses. - 2.
-Utilities should not be included in the contract rent on the Rent & Unit Schedule of the AHP Operating Budget.
+Utilities may or may not be included in the contract rent on the Rent & Unit Schedule of the AHP Operating Budget.

-G. Other Operating Costs
+F. Other Operating Costs

-- 1. Site security may appear on the AHP Operating Budget as a housing expense for any rental project incurring such costs for project operations. - 2.
-Case management, social services, etc., should not appear on the AHP Operating Budget as a housing expense, but can be included in the Social Service line items.
+1. Site security may appear on the AHP Operating Budget as a housing expense for any rental project incurring such costs for project operations.